 The principal challenge to Restraint Orders is lack of full disclosure to the Judge that made the Order ex parte.
 Windsor & Hare v CPS EWCA 143 is an important case in this area.
 HMRC were investigating an alleged duty diversion fraud involving suspects linked to the Eastenders group of companies dealing in alcohol imports.
 In December 2010 they obtained ex parte both a restraint and a management receivership orders from a Judge sitting at the Old Bailey.
 In the subsequent appeal proceedings the Court of Appeal quashed the orders – though allowed time for the Crown to re-apply to the Old Bailey for new orders.
 That later application was unsuccessful.
 The appeal Court took advantage of the case to effectively teach HMRC a lesson – and a lesson to Judges that such orders should not be granted ex parte unless the prosecution can demonstrate that they have done their job properly.

-The Court noted that Judges must focus fully on the statutory test, namely whether there is reasonable cause to believe etc. The key ground for the Court of Appeal was the insufficiency of the evidence before the Judge who granted the Order.
+The Court noted that Judges must focus fully on the statutory test.
+The key ground for the Court of Appeal was the insufficiency of the evidence before the Judge who granted the Order.
 The witness statements in support of the ex parte application were full of allusions to suspicion – “it is suspected the goods may have been diverted” etc. That is suspicion – not evidence, and the Court firmly found it is not good enough (perhaps good enough for a Production Order but not a Restraint Order).
 Nor was the fact that persons involved in the case had previous convictions for precisely the same offence of assistance; the Court found that that was of little relevance to the test.